mila-iqia/mila-docs/docs/singularity/index.rst

-Compute Canada
-""""""""""""""
+Digital Research Alliance of Canada
+"""""""""""""""""""""""""""""""""""

-Using singularity on Compute Canada is similar except that you need to add Yoshua's account name and load singularity.
+Using singularity on Digital Research Alliance of Canada is similar except that you need to add Yoshua's account name and load singularity.
 Here is an example of a ``sbatch`` script using singularity on compute Canada cluster:

 .. warning:: You should use singularity/2.6 or singularity/3.4.
 There is a bug in singularity/3.2 which makes gpu unusable.